Johnston railway station

-Johnston railway station is an unstaffed railway station in the village of Johnston in Pembrokeshire, Wales.
+Johnston (Pembs) railway station is an unstaffed railway station in the village of Johnston in Pembrokeshire, Wales.
 It opened in 1856 as part of the final section of the South Wales Railway main line from Haverfordwest to Neyland.
 It has gone by various names and is now operated by Transport for Wales Rail.
 Train stops are made at the station by request only.

 The station was the junction for trains to Neyland and also the branch line to Milford Haven.
 Johnston is the penultimate stop on the West Wales Line before Milford Haven.

 History

 The station was opened with the final section of the South Wales Railway main line, from Haverfordwest to Neyland, on 15 April 1856.
 Originally named Johnston, it has been renamed several times: to Milford Road in November 1859; to Johnston on 7 September 1863; to Johnston (Pembroke) on 18 June 1928; to Johnston (Dyfed) on 3 May 1976, before finally resuming its original name.
 The station served as the junction for trains to Neyland and also the branch line to Milford Haven (the main line since the closure of the Neyland route in 1964).

 Milford passengers would here make a connection to services eastwards to Haverfordwest and beyond.
 A station building was situated on the upside, and a waiting shelter on the downside.
 A pedestrian bridge connected the two platforms.
 A goods shed survived until the 1930s.

 At a short distance north of the station, the line was connected to the railway line serving the anthracite trade at Hook.
-The route north of here was double track until the late 1980s, with the station signal box controlling access to the private sidings serving the oil refineries at Robeston & Waterston as well as the single line portion through to the terminus at Milford Haven.
-Both it and the neighbouring box at Haverfordwest were closed in 1988 when the line was re-signalled & singled south of Clarbeston Road (the former southbound platform went out of use as a result, all trains thenceforth using the former northbound platform).
+The route north of here was double track until the late 1980s, with the station signal box controlling access to the private sidings serving the oil refineries at Robeston and Waterston as well as the single line portion through to the terminus at Milford Haven.
+Both it and the neighbouring box at Haverfordwest were closed in 1988 when the line was re-signalled and singled south of Clarbeston Road (the former southbound platform went out of use as a result, all trains thenceforth using the former northbound platform).